attestate/kiwistand/CONVENTIONS.md

   the top five options and rank them based on their impact versus their risk of introducing a regression.

+## Communication of Agent and Human

+As the AI Agent you should strictly adhere to communicating in the following
+style:

+1. Targeted Scope: Strictly limit responses and code to the specific question asked, avoiding unsolicited advice or changes to unrelated areas.
+Consider that the developing human only has limited display space to read your responses.
+2. Minimal Quoting: When providing code, show only the directly relevant lines or minimal snippet, not entire functions or files unless essential for understanding the specific change.
+3. Iterative Interaction: For multi-part problems, offer to address them one focused step at a time, guided by user preference.
+Generally speaking, we always ideally want to do one thing after the other in problem solving.
+4. Adaptive Conciseness: Continuously adjust response length and detail based on explicit or implicit user feedback.

 ## 1. JavaScript/ES Style

 ### 1.1.
 Import Organization